Universality of the Blandford-Znajek emission in stationary and axisymmetric spacetimes: Blandford--Znajek mechanism

 where $\kappa$ is a geometrical factor associated to the topology of the magnetic field around the BH, $(2\pi\Psi_h)$ is the magnetic flux at the horizon, and $f(\Omega_h)$ is the so-called \emph{high-spin factor} and essentially encodes the spin dependence of the BZ power.
 What is known in GR is that $f(\Omega_h)\approx 1$ for slow-spinning BHs, $M \Omega_h \ll 1$, so that one recovers the quadratic scaling of the BZ power originally derived by Blandford and Znajek, $ P_{_{\rm BZ}} \propto \Omega_h^2$~\cite{Blandford1977}.
 On the other hand, for high-spinning BHs, when $M \Omega_h \simeq 1$, $f(\Omega_h)$ contains terms in a power expansion in $\Omega_h$, together with logarithmic contributions~\cite{ Camilloni2022}.
 In particular, restricting to an expression at order $\mathcal{O}(\Omega^6_h)$

 where the coefficients in the expansion are given by ${\alpha} = 8{(67 - 6\pi^2)} / {45}\simeq 1.38$~\citep{Tanabe2008} and ${\beta} \simeq -11.25$~\citep{Camilloni2022}.

-In what follows, we will show that the \emph{ansatz}~\eqref{eq:BZ2} is true not only in GR but also in generic KRZ spacetimes, where, of course, the functional form of the high-spin factor will need to be extended as $f_{_{\rm KRZ}} = f_{_{\rm KRZ}}(\Omega_h, \varrho, a_1, b_1)$.
-At the same time, we will show how to exploit the richer functional dependence to learn about strong-gravity near the BH from the measurements of the radiated BZ power.
+Our main result, Eq.~\eqref{eq:BZKRZ}, makes clear that the \emph{ansatz}~\eqref{eq:BZ2} is true not only in GR but also in generic KRZ spacetimes, where, of course, the functional form of the high-spin factor will need to be extended as a function of the KRZ parameters $f_{_{\rm KRZ}} = f_{_{\rm KRZ}}(\Omega_h, \varrho, a_1,\dots, b_1,\dots)$.
+At the same time, in Sec.~\ref{sec:BZJET} we showed how to exploit the richer functional dependence to learn about strong-gravity near the BH from the measurements of the radiated BZ power.

-\section{Perturbative Approach to the magnetospheric problem}
+\section{Perturbative approach to the magnetospheric problem}

 In order to derive an explicit expression for the BZ luminosity one has to solve the GS equation and its regularity conditions so as to obtain information about the field variables $(\Psi, \Omega_f, I)$ in the HP-KRZ background.
 To this scope, we follow the analytic approach originally devised by Blandford and Znajek~\cite{Blandford1977}, that consists in solving the magnetospheric problem perturbatively in the low-spin regime $a_* \ll 1$ for KRZ BHs.
 Such an approach is built on a physical intuition: it is reasonable to expect that in the low-spin regime the magnetic field around the BH will be similar to that of a static electrovacuum solution, hence $F_{\mu\nu} \sim \mathcal{O}(a_*^0) = \mathcal{O}(1)$.
 At the same time, it is well-known that in stationary backgrounds the dragging of inertial frames induces electric fields and the associated potential gaps~\cite{Wald:74bh}.
 These gaps can be natural sites of particle production via pair-cascade, ultimately leading to a replenishment of plasma in the BH environment~\cite{Blandford1977}.
 A plasma-filled magnetosphere is thus established around the BH and can be described by a current-density that scales as $J^{\mu} \sim \mathcal{O}(a_*)$, so that the FF constraint is given by $F_{\mu\nu} J^\mu \sim \mathcal{O}(a_*)$, that is, it is linear in the BH spin.